|Time Required||Very Short (≤ 1 day)|

 - Use a lux meter to measure the brightness of the lightbulb (in lux) instead of rating brightness on a 0–5 scale.
 For the best results, do the experiment in a dark room with no other light sources.

 - What if you wanted to make a variable resistor that could have a continuous range of resistance values, instead of cutting multiple pencils to certain lengths?
 It turns out that is how you make a dimmer switch!
-See the Sliding Light: How to Make a Dimmer Switch project to learn more.
+See the How to Make a Dimmer Switch with a Pencil project to learn more.
 You can do this project using the parts from your Basic Circuits Kit.

 - Could you use this circuit to test objects other than pencils?
 It turns out you can use the circuit to determine whether objects are conductors or insulators.
 See the Which Materials are the Best Conductors? project to learn more.
 You can do this project using the parts from your Basic Circuits Kit.